California Gothic · Adult Literary Fiction

 What kind of reader is this for?

-Readers who want fiction that takes the present seriously — dating apps, AI, neurodivergence, the specific texture of being a woman in tech in her mid-thirties.
-Fans of characters who are allowed to be fully themselves: funny and broken, razor-sharp and self-deceiving, professionally capable and quietly coming apart.
-Literary fiction that moves fast, trusts its readers, and refuses to reduce its protagonist to a single clean wound.
+Readers who want fiction that takes the present seriously — dating apps, AI, neurodivergence, and the texture of being a woman in tech in her mid-thirties.
+Readers who like smart women making bad decisions for reasons that make sense to them.
+Literary fiction that moves fast without sanding the protagonist down into a lesson.

 Is it explicit?